 Things to do in Madeira

-It is the very remoteness of the Madeira archipelago that makes the islands so enchanting.
-Yet there is still a lot to do and see.
+It's the very remoteness of the Madeira archipelago that makes the islands so enchanting.
+Yet there's still a lot to do and see.
 Although there are no real beaches of the golden sand variety, there are many interesting activities and cultural attractions that draw visitors to its shores.
 These include exploring the colourful old town, visiting one of the many museums or cathedrals or browsing some of the famous markets.

-But if speeding down the highway in a wicker chair or flying high on the cable way is not for you, visitors can also explore the island with a boat trip around the coast.
-You might even catch a sighting of whales and dolphins.
-Alternatively, hop on a ferry to visit the nearby island of Porto Santo which provides a pretty picture with colourful Mediterranean houses decorating the coastline.
+However, if speeding down the highway in a wicker chair or flying high on the cable way doesn't appeal to some visitors, they can also explore the island with a boat trip around the coast.
+They might even catch a sighting of whales and dolphins.
+Alternatively, they can hop on a ferry to visit the nearby island of Porto Santo, which provides a pretty picture with colourful Mediterranean houses decorating the coastline.

 Funchal